euirim/fundraising-propensity/README.md

 ## Text Embedding

+The `read_csv/read.py` script can be used to create vector representations of text features.
+It takes as input a CSV with the following columns, which can be obtained by running the crawler and image captioning scripts:

+* rownum
+* url
+* title
+* story
+* created
+* goal
+* category
+* finished
+* first_cover_image
+* story_images
+* raised
+* cover_image_autocaption
+* story_images_autocaption
+* story_image_autocaption

+An example of a properly formatted input CSV can be found in `data/data_sample.csv`.

+To run, edit the `with open...` line to provide the path to the input CSV.
+Edit the `...vectorization_technique` variables to specify the desired text embedding techniques.
+For titles and captions, `doc2vec`, `word2vec`, and `bert` are supported.
+For stories, `doc2vec` and `word2vec` are supported.

+Then call the script with:

+`python read_csv/read.py start_row end_row`

+or

+`python read_csv/read.py -1 -1`

+to process the full file.
+Output will be saved to the project root directory.

 ## Experiments
 Navigate to the `Experiments` folder in this repo.
 Assuming you have a CSV of the preprocessed data (so categories are one-hot encoded and image captions/text features are vectorized), the `models.py`